Huy-Ngo/acanban/docs/source/req/use-case/other.rst

 Post-Conditions
 ^^^^^^^^^^^^^^^

-The user is logged in the system.
+The user logged in to the system.

 Logout